orleonbatista/AWSCloudPractitioner/README.md

 partitioned, or converted into a columnar format.

-KeyWords: Analyze data in S3, Use standard SQL, ServerLess, Can be integrated with the AWS Glue Data Catalog (Store Metadata) and Amazon Quick Sight (Data Visualization), Charges are applied based on the amount of data scanned.
+KeyWords: Analyze data in S3, Use standard SQL, ServerLess, Can be integrated with the AWS Glue Data Catalog (Store Metadata) and Amazon Quick Sight (Data Visualization), Charges are applied based on the amount of data scanned

 # Amazon Elasticsearch Service